-Here, IASI CH4 retrievals are compared to several AirCore profiles from measurements made at Timmins (Ontario, Canada) and Sodankylä (Finland) (Membrive et al., 2017).
+Here, IASI CH4 retrievals are compared to several AirCore profiles from measurements made by the French AirCore program (Membrive et al., 2017, https://aircore.aeris-data.fr).
 All IASI retrievals falling in a 5°x5° grid cell centered on each AirCore profile for the same day are averaged.
-Figure 6 shows the scatter plot of each pair of AirCore/IASI CH4.
-Over the whole dataset (17 pairs for Metop-A and for Metop-B), the difference between AirCore and IASI CH4 is 2.8 ± 8.5 ppb for Metop-A and 0.4 ± 9.9 ppb for Metop-B.
+Figure 7 shows the scatter plot of each pair of AirCore/IASI CH4.
+Over the whole dataset (44 pairs for Metop-A and for Metop-B), the difference between AirCore and IASI CH4 is -1.97 ± 12.94 ppb.

-Figure 6: Comparison between IASI CH4 (red for Metop-A and blue for Metop-B) and AirCore CH4.
+Figure 7: Comparison between IASI CH4 v9.1 and AirCore CH4.

-2.2.1.3 Comparison between CH4_IASA_NLIS (Metop-A) and CH4_IASB_NLIS (Metop-B)
+2.2.1.3 Comparison between CH4 IASA NLIS (Metop-A) and CH4 IASB NLIS (Metop-B)

-A direct comparison between mid-tropospheric CH4 fields retrieved from Metop-A and Metop-B yields a global bias close to zero and a standard deviation less than 5 ppbv.
-Figure 7 shows the seasonal maps (3 month average) of mid-tropospheric CH4 for the year 2014 retrieved from Metop-A and Metop-B, as well as the difference between the two and the associated standard deviation.
+A direct comparison between mid-tropospheric $CH_4$ fields retrieved from Metop-A and Metop-B (v9.1) yields a global difference of -3.43 $\pm$ 7.39 ppb.
+Figure 8 shows the seasonal maps (3 month average) of mid-tropospheric $CH_4$ for the year 2014 retrieved from Metop-A and Metop-B, as well as the difference between the two and the associated standard deviation.
 The Metop-A and -B derived fields are close to each other.
-However, a small but negative bias over tropical oceans and a small but positive bias over Africa and to a lesser extent Australia can be observed on the map.
+However, a small but positive bias at latitude higher than 60 degrees can be observed on the map.
 These biases appear to be constant throughout the year.
-Such constant biases might be due to the fact that the systematic radiances for Metop-B used in the retrieval process have been computed over a reduced period, with very few radiosoundings over sea and without taking into account any potential scan dependency.
-The availability of more years of observations to compute the radiative biases will help clarifying this point.
-The consistency of cloud detections between both satellites should also be assessed.

-Figure 7: Seasonal maps (3 month average) of mid-tropospheric CH4 as retrieved from Metop-A (1st column), Metop-B (2nd column), and mean (3rd column) and standard deviation (4th column) of the difference between Metop-A and Metop-B for the year 2014.
+Figure 8: Seasonal maps (3 month average) of mid-tropospheric CH4 as retrieved from Metop-A (1st column), Metop-B (2nd column), and mean (3rd column) and standard deviation (4th column) of the difference between Metop-A and Metop-B for the year 2014.